How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 That’s it — you didn’t have to do anything except leave that box checked.
 WordPress has been installed for you.

-To log in to your WordPress admin area, simply click the special link in the email and choose a password.
+To log in to your WordPress admin area, click the particular link in the email and choose a password.

 wordpress login

 After that, you’ll see your WordPress dashboard.
-Dreamhost has automatically installed some useful plugins for you, including WPForms (a contact forms plugin) and All in One SEO (a search engine optimization plugin).
+Dreamhost has automatically installed valuable plugins for you, including WPForms (a contact forms plugin) and All in One SEO (a search engine optimization plugin).

 wordpress plugins

-The “Welcome to WordPress” section has lots of useful links to get you started.
+The “Welcome to WordPress” section has many useful links to get you started.

 What if you unchecked the “pre-install WordPress” box, so WordPress hasn’t been added to your website?
 Or what if you’ve registered a new domain name to run a second WordPress site from your account?